marrious11/GDSC-BUEA-FrontEnd-Development-Stack/README.md

 ## To Check for Updates

 This command will help  us stay up to date with changes made in the Odin project repository.
-So, before you start writing code and carrying out git commands and pull requests, first run the update command.
+So, before you start writing code and carrying out `git commands and pull requests`, first run the update command.

 ```
 git push origin HEAD